 "I think so," answered Blake.

-"Time we were in ours, you chaps, or we sha'n't get any prep done to-night.
+"Time we were in ours, you chaps, or we shan't get any prep done tonight.
 What's the trouble, Figgins?

-If you've come over here on the giddy war-path-" giddy war-path-
+If you've come over here on the giddy warpath--"

-Figgins & Co. ran by, heading for Study No., 10 in the Shell.
+Figgins & Co. ran by, heading for

+Study No. 10 in the Shell.

 "Bai Jove!" exclaimed Arthur Augustus.
 "Those New House boundahs are lookin' wathah excited.
-I suppose they "Those New
+I suppose they haven't come ovah for a House wow at this houah."

 "Looks like it!" grinned Herries.

-"We didn't punch them hard enough in the gym; they want some more."
+"We didn't punch them hard enough

+in the gym; they want some more."
-"Let's go and give them some more, as they've come over

-specially to ask for it!" suggested Dig.
+"Let's go and give them some more, as they've come over specially to ask for it!" suggested Dig.

-"Yeas, wathah!"

 "Great Scott!" ejaculated Blake.
 "Listen to that!"

 From the Shell passage came a terrific uproar!

 Crash!
 Bump!
 Yell!

 Study No. 6 stared at one another.

 "Sounds like giddy war!" grinned Blake.
-"Let's get along, and lend a boot to kick out those cheeky New House cads!"
+"Let's get along and lend a boot to kick out those cheeky New House cads!"

 And Blake & Co. headed for Tom Merry's study, towards which the terrific din was attracting a crowd of other fellows.
+THE TWELFTH CHAPTER.